Call SelectQuote

 | PACE | Program of All-Inclusive Care for the Elderly | A Medicare and Medicaid program that provides comprehensive health care for elderly individuals who are eligible for both programs. |

-If you delayed enrollment in Medicare Parts A and B because you or your spouse worked after turning 65 and are losing your group coverage, you typically qualify for a Special Enrollment Period for Original Medicare (Medicare Part A and Medicare Part B).
-During this SEP, you may:
+If you delayed enrollment in Medicare Parts A and B because you or your spouse worked after turning 65 and are losing your group coverage, you typically qualify for a Special Enrollment Period for Original Medicare.
+You’ll be given a Special Enrollment Period of eight months to sign up, starting the month that follows the end of your employer coverage.

 For information on the other types of Medicare Enrollment Periods, click on the links below:

-Dual/LIS SEP - This monthly SEP allows beneficiaries to:
+This monthly SEP allows beneficiaries to:

-Switch from a Medicare Advantage plan with prescription drug coverage to Original Medicare and enroll in a standalone Prescription Drug plan (PDP).
+Switch from a Medicare Advantage plan with prescription drug coverage to Original Medicare and enroll in a standalone Prescription Drug plan (PDP)

-Change between standalone PDPs.
+Change between standalone PDPs

-Integrated Care SEP - This monthly SEP enables full-benefit dually eligible individuals to:
+This monthly SEP enables full-benefit dually eligible individuals to:

-Ensure coordinated coverage between Medicare and Medicaid services.
+Ensure coordinated coverage between Medicare and Medicaid services

-The 8-month Special Enrollment Period (SEP) for Medicare Part B allows individuals who were covered by a group health plan based on current employment to enroll in Part B without a late enrollment penalty within eight months of losing that coverage.
+The eight-month Special Enrollment Period (SEP) for Medicare Part B allows individuals who were covered by a group health plan based on current employment to enroll in Part B without a late enrollment penalty within eight months of losing that coverage.

-You live in the plan's service area.
+You live in the plan’s service area

 Work with one of our licensed insurance agents to get answers to your Medicare questions, unbiased comparisons of coverage and resources to simplify the entire process.
 Call 1-833-574-3011 (TTY: 1-877-486-2048) to get started.